 - Cultured Vegetables: Cultured vegetables such as sauerkraut, kimchi, pickles, and kvass are a sure way to feed your microbiome with nature-made probiotics.
 Dating back thousands of years as a way to store food through the long winter months or to store food without refrigeration, culturing vegetables is a practice that many cultures around the world have used.
 The fermentation process naturally promotes beneficial probiotics.
 You can find many varieties at your local grocer.
 Look for the varieties that are refrigerated to preserve the natural probiotics.

-- Apple Cider Vinegar: Apple cider vinegar (ACV), made from apples broken down by fermentation, is an age-old elixir known for its many probiotic-rich properties.
+- Apple Cider Vinegar: Apple cider vinegar (ACV), made from apples broken down by the fermenting process, is an age-old elixir known for its many probiotic-rich properties.
 ACV is rich in probiotics and enzymes.
 For the most potent probiotic-rich ACV, choose organic, raw, and unfiltered.

 - Sourdough Bread: Not all breads are created equal, but a good old-fashioned sourdough may surprise you with its nature-made probiotic potency.
 The fermentation process that creates the sourdough bread adds a few significant improvements––including probiotics and prebiotics––improving the bread’s digestibility, and making the other nutrients it contains more absorbable.